MaDHouSe79/mh-lootpeds/README.md

 ## QB-LootPeds
-With this script you can loot dead corps.
+With this script you can loot dead corps. this script also works with zombie scripts, if you add the ped model name to the list inside config.lua.

 ## NOTE
 - This loot system will not work if you dont have qb-target.